Close More Business by Preparing for the “Puppy Conversation”

 My advice: be prescriptive and drive the conversation in the direction you want it to go in and reveal hidden land mines.
 When engaging your champion, the talk track may sound something like this:

-“We’ve worked with many other organizations to buy and deploy our solution, and what we’ve found is that at this stage of the process, your executive/purchasing/planning team may have questions about the cost structure, our approach, the technology, etc. Do you think other members of your team will have these questions?
+“We’ve worked with many other organizations to buy and deploy our solution, and we’ve found at this stage of the process, your executive/purchasing/planning team may have questions about the cost structure, our approach, the technology, etc. Do you think other members of your team will have these questions?
 Of course, we’d love to do anything we can to help arm you with the answers you need as you work through the final steps, etc…”

 While your champion still may not know what puppy conversation questions are in store for them, raising potential blockers early (and even forecasting the existence of the conversation itself) will prevent them from being blindsided, enhance their credibility within their organization, and result in a more frictionless and timely conclusion to your sales cycle.